How to Collect Data About Your Product: Top Tips for Product Managers

 1. Sources of Product Information

-Internal Sources.
 These include all data from user interactions within your product.
 Metrics like user activity, purchase behaviors, checkout flow, and Net Promoter Score (NPS) can yield valuable insights into product usage and user satisfaction.
 Examples of useful internal data include sales reports, usage statistics, and any KPIs your company tracks.

-External Sources.
 External sources encompass customer feedback from app stores, review sites, social media mentions, and industry reports.
 Analyzing this data can highlight broader trends, user perceptions, and competitor actions, enabling you to stay in touch with market dynamics.

-User Research.
 User research, including surveys, focus groups, and interviews, is indispensable for understanding customer pain points and preferences.
 Conversational AI tools like Yasna.ai can now automate these conversations, gathering in-depth, qualitative insights across languages and cultures.

-Analytical Tools.
 Tools such as Google Analytics and AppsFlyer provide detailed behavioral data on how users interact with your product.
 These tools can automatically track user flows, conversions, and engagement metrics, giving a clear picture of user journeys.

-2. Six Steps for Effective Data Collection
+2. Steps for Effective Data Collection

 3. Tips to Improve Your Data Collection Process

-Use Manual Tracking Alongside Automation.
 Automatic reports are convenient, but manually reviewing key data points can help catch subtle shifts that automated tools might miss.
 Manually filling in a few key metrics also forces you to engage more deeply with the data.

-Delegate Data Collection Tasks.
 Enlist colleagues to help gather and manage data.
 Additionally, use social listening tools like Brandwatch or Sprout Social to analyze large data sets, especially from social media.

-Capture Everything but Focus on What’s Essential.
 While it’s wise to store excess raw data, limit the number of metrics you actively track.
 Usually, one main metric and a few supplementary metrics suffice for effective management.

-Track Historical Data for Context.
 Metrics are most meaningful when you understand their trends over time.
 Keeping historical data lets you make retrospective calculations, allowing for more nuanced analysis of product performance.

-Be Persistent and Patient.
 Tracking data can feel tedious, but it’s critical for spotting trends and changes.
 Consistent metric monitoring acts as your “eyes and ears,” helping you respond swiftly to both opportunities and issues.

 Developing an effective data collection process takes time and effort, but it’s invaluable for product growth.
 Avoid becoming overwhelmed – track what matters, use tools wisely, and apply insights practically.
 With the right approach, you’ll be well-equipped to drive your product forward with confidence.